 Once your child has signed into camp, he or she can choose any empty cubby to put his or her belongings in.
 Cubbies are not assigned, so your camper may have a different cubby from day to day.

 Each week at Kamparama involves field trips.
 If your camper does not want to attend a field trip, other than the park, for any reason, they have the option of staying at Kamparama for “Stay and Play.”
 “Stay and Plays” are filled with fun activities and games that are tied to that week’s theme, along with plenty of free time for campers to explore and engage in activities of their choice.

 “Stay and Plays” are housed at our Heather Kamparama site throughout the summer.
 Please note, children who normally attend the Arundel site will need to be dropped off and picked up by their parents at the Heather Kamparama site on the days they are participating in Stay and Play.

 Lunch is provided for campers twice per week, and is sometimes provided on some field trips.
 Please check the field trip schedule to determine what days you need to back a lunch for your camper.
 Snacks are only provided in the afternoon, please pack a snack for your child in the morning.

 Healthy snacks are served in the afternoon–such as fruits, veggies, and healthy beverages.
 We also provide supplemental fruit or veggies and milk every day.

-Every Monday, weather permitting, Kamparama will have special activities and playtime that involve water.
+Every Thursdays, weather permitting, Kamparama will have special activities and playtime that involve water.
 Campers should be prepared to get wet on these days.

 Children need to bring their own lunch on days when Lunch Bunch is not provided.
 In addition, we ask that all campers bring a bottle of sunscreen with them on the first day of camp to add to our shared sunscreen bucket.
 We apply sunscreen twice per day (once in the morning, once in the afternoon).
 If your child has allergies or needs special sunscreen, please put his or her name on the bottle and let one of our Camp Staff know.